sinch/ios-app-to-phone-tutorial/readme.md

 ##Start

-If you don't have an account with Sinch, sign up for one at [http://www.sinch.com/signup](http://www.sinch.com/signup).
+If you don't have an account with Sinch, sign up for one [here](https://www.sinch.com/dashboard/#/signup).
 Set up a new application using the dashboard, and take note of your application key and secret.
 Next:

 * Launch Xcode and create a new project (File>New>Project)
 * Select 'Single View Application' and click next